Mastering the Craft of Data Synthesis for CodeLLMs: Appendix

 For inference, vLLM\footnote{\url{https://github.com/vllm-project/vllm}} is a fast and user-friendly library that supports high-throughput serving with various decoding algorithms, such as parallel sampling and beam search.
 It is compatible with most popular open-source models on Hugging Face, including Transformer-based LLMs (e.g.\ Llama \cite{dubey2024llama3herdmodels}), Mixture-of-Experts LLMs (e.g.\ Mixtral\footnote{\url{https://huggingface.co/mistralai}}), Embedding Models (e.g.\ E5-Mistral\footnote{\url{https://huggingface.co/intfloat/e5-mistral-7b-instruct}}), and Multi-modal LLMs (e.g.\ LLaVA \cite{liu2023visualinstructiontuning}).
-It also allows for offline batched inference on datasets or sending requests through an OpenAI-compatible API server, making it highly convenient for large-scale data experimentation.
+It also allows for offline batched inference on datasets or sending requests through an OpenAI-compatible API server, providing a convenient solution for large-scale data experimentation and serving as a valuable tool for advancing research and development in this field.